Comprehending Forbearance: A Resource for Homeowners in Illinois

 How to Sell a House You Still Have a Mortgage on

-If you are in forbearance, you need to talk to your mortgage provider to understand the implications of selling your home.
+If you are in forbearance, you must talk to your mortgage provider to understand the implications of selling your home.
 After doing that, contacting a knowledgeable Illinois-based realtor would be a smart decision since they can walk you through the steps of the market and ensure that the sale meets the remaining mortgage payoff and additional fees that come along with it.

 Alongside obtaining a real estate agent, having an appraisal will also be beneficial, as they can provide you with important information that will help you set a reasonable price.
-Also make sure you account for the closing costs incurred and the taxes to be paid on selling the house while in forbearance.
+Also, make sure you account for the closing costs incurred and the taxes to be paid on selling the house while in forbearance.

 How Do I Avoid Foreclosure After Forbearance?